We

 The novel has also been adapted, by Alain Bourret, a French director, into a short film called The Glass Fortress (2016).[43]
 The Glass Fortress is an experimental film that employs a technique known as still image film, and is shot in black-and-white, which help support the grim atmosphere of the story's dystopian society.[44]
 The film is technically similar to La Jetée (1962), directed by Chris Marker, and refers somewhat to THX 1138 (1971), by George Lucas, in the "religious appearance of the Well Doer".[45]
 According to film critic Isabelle Arnaud, The Glass Fortress has a special atmosphere underlining a story of thwarted love that will be long remembered.[46]

-A Russian film adaptation, directed by Hamlet Dulyan and starring Egor Koreshkov was initially supposed to be released in 2021.[47]
-As of 2024 the film still has not been released.
+A Russian film adaptation, directed by Hamlet Dulyan and starring Egor Koreshkov, initially planned for release in 2021[47], was released in 2024.

 Radio